sara-sabr/ITStrategy/presentations/en/Micro-acquisition_PPOC.md

 1. Simplified procurement processes -
     e.g., Payment via credit card/PayPal
 2. Procurement guardrails (e.g., contract splitting)
-3. Develop generic terms and conditions
+3. One page generic terms and conditions

 Note: we are really glad to be partnering with CFOB on this.